Neighborhood Guides

 Schools & Education

-• West Brunswick High School — Niche grade B-minus, 1,512 students with a 17:1 student-teacher ratio
+• Murray Middle School — Niche grade A-minus, approximately 899 students with a 17:1 student-teacher ratio

 Getting Around

-Carolina Beach sits on Pleasure Island in southern New Hanover County, approximately 15 miles south of downtown Wilmington.
-Snow’s Cut, a man-made channel connecting the Cape Fear River to the Intracoastal Waterway, separates the island from the mainland.
+Carolina Beach sits on Pleasure Island in southern New Hanover County, roughly 15 miles south of downtown Wilmington.
+Snow’s Cut, the man-made channel connecting the Cape Fear River to the Intracoastal Waterway, separates the island from the mainland and gives the town a clear sense of arrival — you know when you’ve crossed over.

-The drive to downtown Wilmington takes about 20–25 minutes via US-421.
-Wilmington International Airport (ILM) is roughly 25 minutes away.
-Myrtle Beach is about 75 miles south, accessible via US-17.
-The island shares Pleasure Island with neighboring Kure Beach to the south.
+The drive downtown takes about 20–25 minutes via US-421, and Wilmington International Airport (ILM) is roughly 25 minutes away, which makes the island far more practical for full-time living than its remove from the city might suggest.
+Myrtle Beach is about 75 miles south via US-17, and to the south the island shares Pleasure Island with neighboring Kure Beach.
+For day-to-day life, most errands stay close to home; the longer drives are the ones you choose to take.

 Frequently Asked Questions